Kyriosity/read-write/README+/.net/README+/cs-drawbacks.md

 ## Bottom line

-The list is far from being complete, but I wait for a day (more correctly to say a year) when somebody will strike a higher note &thinsp;&mdash;&thinsp; D-flat or even `D#`.
+The list is far from being complete, but I wait for a day (more correctly to say a year) when somebody will strike a higher note &thinsp;&mdash;&thinsp; D-flat or even&nbsp;`D#`.

 <div align="center">🔚 ... 🌘 2023-2025, to be continued ...</div>